nurse-with-old-man

 How To Help Your Senior Loved One When Their Health Declines

-When someone receives a new diagnosis or their existing condition worsens, it can be tough for both the individual and their family members.
+When someone receives a new diagnosis or their existing condition worsens, it can be tough for both the patient and their family members.

 Having a plan in place enables a healthier response to these changes.